geeksforsocialchange/PlaceCal/README.md

 With that said, here's what you need to get rolling.

-### Set up postgresql server (Via docker)
+### Set up Postgresql locally

-**Note: Skip this step if you're using a system-installed docker**
+If you don't already have Postgresql installed and running, here's how you can set it up with Docker.

+**Skip these steps if you already have Postgresql set up.**

-Creating a postgres docker image is reasonably quick:
+Creating a Postgresql Docker image is reasonably quick:

 ```sh
 docker network create placecal-network